codyaverett/memento/personal/social/two traits necessary to seem confident.md

 People problems may mostly come from an imbalance of warmth and competence.

 [Youtube Psychological tricks to be more charismatic & Confident | Vanessa Van Edwards](https://youtu.be/iApkwoskJkc?t=680)
+* people find it difficult to trust others if they can't see their hands